garrett-kro/DMGPT_CS/README.md

 ## Steps to run

+First find your API key from ChatGPT and insert it into the api key field in the App.config, after that you're ready to build and run DMGPT.
+There are some limitations when using the free version of the API key, ChatGPT limits the number of requests you can make quickly so with a free version you're limited to just 3 items but you can repeatedly run the program.

 There are two easy ways to build and run DMGPT
 - Use Visual Studio and build through the UI
 - Through the sommand line by calling: